 Mentioned in ‘The Best French Restaurants in Singapore’, Les Bouchons adds that little “je ne sais quoi” to Ann Siang Hill, giving it an air of sophistication and charm.
 One of the finest restaurants to serve the famous French dish steak frites, it’s no surprise why Les Bouchons has developed a bit of a following.
 The service is always on point and the dedication to consistently high-quality food makes it a must-try for anyone looking to experience some authentic French charm.

-As mentioned in ‘The Best Greek Restaurants in Singapore‘ Fotia is famous for serving up the finest Greek cuisine on Club Street and proudly uses traceable and sustainably-sourced seafood in all its dishes.
+Fotia is famous for serving up the finest Greek food on Club Street and proudly uses traceable and sustainably-sourced seafood in all its dishes.
 Dishes are handmade by the skilled kitchen team and always fresh, which means you can count on the quality and consistency.

 Offering a wide range of classic and contemporary Greek food, Fotia offers a nice relaxing break from the hustle and bustle of Club Street.
 It’s a great spot to sit and catch your breath over some delicious food.